 For other queries, please make contact.

 While visiting friends at Kibbutz Gan Shmuel, Israel, in 2008, Perry and Sheree Trotter interviewed and photographed seven Holocaust survivors.
-More recently they met and photographed nineteen survivors in cooperation with Sydney Jewish Museum and Melbourne's Jewish Holocaust Centre and a smaller number here in New Zealand.
+More recently they photographed survivors in cooperation with Sydney Jewish Museum and Melbourne's Jewish Holocaust Centre, a number in Queensland, Australia and here in New Zealand.

 At time of writing Perry and Sheree have photographed more than fifty survivors.
 Subject to funding, Shadows of Shoah will continue to photograph and interview survivors as long as there are survivors living.